pangeo-data/governance/governance.md

    council, Council Members will self-facilitate membership check-ins every 6 months to confirm that each member intends on continue their service on the Council.
+2. A majority of the existing Council votes to remove a Member.

-2. If a Council Member becomes inactive in The Project for a period of one year, they will be considered for removal from the Council.
+If a Council Member becomes inactive in The Project for a period of one year, they will be considered for removal from the Council.
 Before removal, an inactive Member will be approached by the a Council Member to see if they plan on returning to active participation.
 If not they will be removed immediately upon a Council vote.
 If they plan on returning to active participation soon, they will be given a grace period of one year.
 If they don’t return to active participation within that time period they will be removed by vote of the Council without further grace period.

 All former Council Members can be considered for Membership again at any time in the future, like any other Project Contributor.
 Retired Council Members